 Remember we have the reading challenge scheme in place throughout the school and the children can earn extra playtimes and small rewards plus a lovely reading certificate for every 20 reads they complete at home.

-Please ensure suitable indoor (Friday) and outdoor clothing is provided and named.
+Please ensure suitable indoor (Thursday) and outdoor (Tuesday) clothing is provided and named.
 For their outdoor kit, they will need joggers/leggings and a fleece/hoodie, especially as the cold months are approaching and the children will still take part in outdoor P.E. sessions.

 Please make sure you write your child’s name in all clothing they wear to school. (even shoes!)